 To make your stay even better, why not book your stay at our 5-star Dunalastair Hotel Suites.
-You can relax in comfort and luxury in a gorgeous setting at our boutique hotel in Pitlochry while discovering the culinary delights of our Monadh restaurant with its extensive menu.
+You can relax in comfort and luxury in a gorgeous setting at our boutique hotel near Pitlochry while discovering the culinary delights of our Monadh restaurant with its extensive menu.

 We offer luxury Scottish accommodation for holidays in this glorious, unspoilt region of the country!